 The Maine Department of Education - Office of Special Education is dedicated to improving results for students with disabilities by providing leadership, support and oversight to local education agencies.
-The Office of Special Services is committed to ensuring the provision of a free appropriate public education in the least restrictive environment for children with disabilities ages three through twenty as well as early intervention services to infants and toddlers from birth to two years old.
+The Office of Special Services is committed to ensuring the provision of a free appropriate public education in the least restrictive environment for children with disabilities (ages 3 to 21) as well as early intervention services to infants and toddlers (birth through age 2).
 Our work is accomplished through collaboration with families, school districts, public and private agencies, and other programs.

 The responsibilities of the Office of Special Services include: